July 23rd, 2022

 People love living in Greensboro.
 Consistently recognized as one of the “Greenest Cities in America”, Greensboro lives up to its name.
 The city’s green initiatives include the Community Sustainability Council and “Prioritizing Sustainability” in the city’s 2040 Comprehensive Plan.
 There are more than 90 miles of trails and greenways in the city built with the active individual in mind (hiking, biking, walking, oh my!).
 If you end up choosing to call this Triad city home, connect with a great real estate agent and start your search (and, you should also brush up on your college basketball knowledge).

 The next town on our list is known primarily for its higher education institution: Davidson College (and Steph Curry).
 Located 20 miles north of Charlotte, Davidson offers that cozy, quintessential, small-town feel with quick access to the biggest city in the state.
-The town prides itself on its “sense of community” — which we claim as one of the top reasons to move North Carolina in general.
-And with a population of 12,921, it’s a great sized town for families, college students, and retirees alike.
+The town prides itself on its “sense of community” — which we claim is one of the top reasons to move to North Carolina in general.
+And with a population of 12,921, it’s a great-sized town for families, college students, and retirees alike.